gimlet-io/gimlet-documentation/src/pages/tos.md

 # Terms of Service

-_Last updated: 6th March 2023_
+_Last updated: 8th August 2024_

 First of all, thank you for using Gimlet!
 Bellow you can read the terms in which you can use it.
 It protects both you and the service, so we can enjoy a long time together.

 When I say “Company”, “we”, “our”, or “us” in this document, I'm referring to LASZLO CONSULTING Kft, Vaci ut 22-24.
 3. em.
 1132 Budapest Hungary Tax no.: HU26534769

-When I say “Service”, I mean Gimlet delivered on https://$instance.gimlet.io, where $instance is your Gimlet instance hosted by us.
+When I say “Service”, I mean Gimlet delivered on https://app.gimlet.io.

 I may update these Terms of Service in the future.
 Whenever I make a significant change to the policies, I will announce it on Twitter and on the Gimlet blog.